makaubenson/django-rest-api/README.md

 - Then type `virtualenv <envname>`

 ## Installing dependencies
-- To install dependencies from this project
+- To install dependencies from this project:
-- `cd to root directory where manage.py is located`
+- cd to root directory where `manage.py` is located
 - `activate environment` then type `pip install -r requirements.txt`